denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Although I do not mean to engage in the debate on disciplinary formation, I prefer to describe my work as "computational culture studies," both in the sense of "the study of computational culture," and as "computational approaches to the study of culture."
-It is important for me to insist on the reciprocal motion between the constituent elements of "computation" and "culture."
+It is important for me make the case for the reciprocal motion between the constituent elements of "computation" and "culture."
 Too often rhetoric around the digital humanities resembles a one-way street, in which computational methods are promised to reform the humanities unilaterally.

 Books like Alexander Galloway's *Laruelle: Against the Digital* (University of Minnesota Press, 2014), Matthew Fuller's *Evil Media* (MIT Press, 2012), and